jak2030/recurse-coding-exercise/README.md

 This script needs to be run before starting up the app.
 It builds four Shakespeare-specific models: one for villainous characters, another for jesters, a third for dreamers, and another that combines those three archetypes.

-The script parses the complete works, pulls pre-defined characters by archetyep and combines their text into these aforementioned models.
+The script parses the complete works, pulls pre-defined characters by archetype and combines their text into these aforementioned models.
 Each model is written to a JSON-serialized file.

 To run preprocessing, enter: